 We went to Bonneville and slowly ramped up the speed with every run.
 We set a new record at 240.726 mph (387.411 km/h), the fastest official two-way speed record ever for a female motorcycle rider.
 We went back to Bonneville two weeks later.
 After a nice shakedown at about 200 mph, which felt like a walk in the park after going 240 mph just a couple of weeks earlier, I sat down with my spreadsheet.
 Carefully analyzing the data logged in the bike, the math said that it should theoretically be able to do 265 mph (426 km/h).
 Typically, a vehicle never goes as fast as you think it will.
 However, we thought there would be a chance to take the unofficial record for a female rider at 264 mph.
 This was a single run made by Becci Ellis on a regular sit-on motorcycle at an airport in the UK, quite a brave feat in itself.
 With a theoretical chance at 265 mph, I turned out on the track deciding to give it everything it had.
 The speedometer in the bike “only” showed 259 mph, but I knew that it was a bit pessimistic (the front tire grows at speed and offsets the speedometer reading a little bit), but I wasn’t sure how much.
 When the timing folks reported on the radio that we had run 270.224 mph (434.883 km/h) I knew this wouldn’t be my last year of racing.
 I was the world’s fastest female motorcycle rider, and 300 mph was simply too close to quit now.

-Follow the journey here on ScienceEnvy.com and on Facebook (you don’t have to be a Facebook member, just ignore the annoying prompt to log in).
-You can also find older posts on my dedicated racing page www.EvaHakanssonRacing.com.
+Follow the journey here on GreenEnvyRacing.com and on Facebook (you don’t have to be a Facebook member, just ignore the annoying prompt to log in) as well as on instagram.